aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-via-vba/_index.md

 2. Check if the presentation contains a VBA Project.
 3. Loop through all the modules contained in the VBA Project to view the macros.

-This Javascript code shows you how to extract VBA macros from a presentation containing macros:
+This JavaScript code shows you how to extract VBA macros from a presentation containing macros:

 ```javascript
 // Loads the presentation containing the macro